Russo–Circassian War: Pre-1817 period

 In 1781, the Ottomans built a strong fortress in Circassia to ensure Turkish influence in the region and to act as a base for future operations against Russia in Kuban, the Don, and Crimea.

 In 1782, Ferah Ali Pasha arrived at Soghujaq Castle in Western Circassia as a missionary and diplomat from the Ottoman Empire with the aim of Islamizing some Circassians who were still not Muslims.

 The position of the Kabardians became even more precarious when Russia occupied Kuban in 1781 and annexed Crimea in 1783.
 Many Tatars, erstwhile enemies, took refuge in Circassia.
 Sensing the threat posed by Russia, the Circassians and Nogais launched joint attacks on the Russians in the Western Caucasus in 1784, but no success was achieved.
 Between 1783 and 1785, Russian forces led by General Potyomkin attacked the Kabardia region.

 In 1784, Sheikh Mansur, an imam in Chechnya who wanted to unite all Caucasian peoples against Russia, declared holy war against the Russian Empire.
 In response, the Russian army launched a military expedition to capture Mansur, but were defeated during the Battle of the Sunja.

 In 1786, Russian forces abandoned the new fort of Vladikavkaz, and did not occupy it again until 1803.
 From 1787 to 1791, during the Russian-Turkish War, Sheikh Mansur moved to Circassia and started Western Circassian resistance against Russia, leading the Circassians in assaults against Russian forces.

-The Russian army entered Circassia again after the Battle of Jilehoy and raided the Abaza, Besleney, Chemguy, and Hatuqway regions in 1787, successfully defeating the regional Circassian armies and burning nearly a hundred villages.
+The Russian army entered Circassia again after the Battle of Jilehoy and raided the Abaza, Besleney, Chemguy, and Hatuqay regions in 1787, successfully defeating the regional Circassian armies and burning nearly a hundred villages.
 That same year, Circassian envoys led by Tatarkhan Kurighoqo and Sidak Jankat requested a meeting with the Russians to secure a solution, but were denied.
 In 1788, the Russians besieged the Bighurqal (Anapa) castle but failed to take it.